How record labels work is an exercise in organized effort to market artists to target demographics with strategy.

 A record label provides guidance on how to use social media to maximize your reach, to promote your music in the most effective way, and on how to build on the audience you already have.

-Modern record labels like Funktasy work specifically on branding, distribution, and social media marketing and promotions.
+Modern record labels work specifically on branding, distribution, and social media marketing and promotions.
 Support on all three can help your music reach whole new audiences of people worldwide.

 Can you try to go it alone without a record label?
 Sure, you can.
 At some point though, this will only mean forming your own organization of some sort.
 Record labels are not inherently bad.
 At the end of the day, all a record label really is is an organized team backing you.
 You can make your own but it’s a lot easier connecting with a team that already has the expertise to fully support an artist’s music.
 That’s the work a modern record label does.